spiceai/spiceai/docs/criteria/accelerators/beta.md

 - Renders the accelerator completely inoperable (i.e. all queries on the accelerator fail, loading fails, etc), or;
 - Causes data inconsistency errors, or;
 - A bug that occurs in more than one accelerator, or;
-- At the discretion of the DRI, is a bug that is likely to be experienced in common use cases.
+- A bug that is high impact or likely to be experienced in common use cases, and there is no viable workaround.

 #### Minor Bug